Mooleane/business-case-site/README.md

 # Documentation
 ## About

-CareerNav is a web application designed to assist users in navigating their career paths.
+CareerNav is a react application designed to assist users in navigating their career paths.
 It provides tools for career advice, trend analysis, and resource discovery.
-The application uses AI to provide personalized career suggestions and insights.
+The website uses AI to provide personalized career suggestions and insights.

 ## User Documentation